 If you are guilty of brushing rarely or for just a few seconds, I think there is an argument that this could be helpful.
 But, it is not a replacement to the regular toothbrush just yet.
 It still does not clean as well.

 Please don’t ditch your regular toothbrush thinking Y-Brush is all you need!

 This said, it shows real potential and gives me a renewed sense of hope that this type of product could be the future.

 And in the future Y-Brush needs to address and make some other changes too.

 The biggest change, in my opinion, is to the brush head.

-Y-Brush has fitted the arch of teeth best of all these mouthpieces toothbrushes I have used so far.
+Y-Brush has fitted the arch of teeth best of all these mouthpieces Y-Brush bristles fit to the arch much better than the vast majority of mouthpieces toothbrushes.
 Unfortunately, my experience using it on the bottom jaw was very different from the top.

 When cleaning the top teeth, it was a good fit and I could easily and comfortably bite into it and move the mouthpiece from side to side as required.